jordipastorsky/kata-session-2/src/README.md

 To do this improvement, principal engineer suggested you to create a new component with a use effect that displays an alert on the top of the list when a new client is added.
 The alert should be displayed for 2 seconds.

 **Extra:** principal engineer saids that this hook maybe needed for other components.
-Could you create a custom hook?
+Once this effect is working, could you refactor it to be a custom hook?